marcoverpas/Six_lectures_on_sfc_models/README.md

 The second file, named [EMP_model_insample.R](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/EMP_model_insample.R), performs in-sample predictions to check EMP's fit on actual data and enables the user to adjust predicted series to observed ones.

 More precisely, the first step is to run the model to assess its fit with observed series.
-In this case, endogenous variables should not be exogenized, except for the policy tools (the policy rate, *r", in this simplified model).
+In this case, endogenous variables should not be exogenized, except for the policy tools (the policy rate, *r*, in this simplified model).

 ```R
 #A) INSAMPLE PREDICTION (NO ADJUSTMENT)